24 Jul Laser Engraving Options

 The most accessible and affordable means of laser engraving is with a CO2 laser source.

-Because of their relatively large bed sizes, CO2 engraving and cutting machines are well suited to engraving large numbers of small components using a located jig arrangement.
+Because of their relatively large bed sizes, CO2 machines are well suited to producing large numbers of small components.
+Using a located jig arrangement makes this even easier.
 Because of the machines cutting capability it can even manufacture its own jig!

-HPC recommend that for CO2 engraving, a maximum laser tube power of 80W is chosen which offers a typical working life of around 3,000 hours.
-Larger tubes can prove difficult to control when engraving intricate designs and some of the detail may be lost.
+HPC recommend that for CO2 engraving, a maximum laser tube power of 80W is chosen.
+Typically, these offer a working life of around 3,000 hours.
+Larger tubes can prove difficult to control when burning intricate designs and some of the detail may be lost.
 This traditional method of CO2 engraving involves the laser head repeatedly moving left to right whilst indexing forward with each pass, much like an inkjet printer.
 Whilst extremely accurate and well suited to large batch runs it is a time-consuming process.

 Galvo Laser Heads